rpellerin/rpellerin.github.io/content/the-usa.md

 Image: usa.jpg

 In 2016, I went to the US for the first time of my life.
 Here is a list of things I did and tips I gathered.

+In short, I went to NYC for a week.
+Then I flew to Los Angeles, where I joined my friends.
+The following days we went to:

+- Baker, CA, Kelso, CA and finally Kingman (slept in a motel).
+- The next day we discovered Kingman and then went to Williams (slept at [The Historic Hat Ranch](https://historichatranch.com/)).
+- The next day we did a trail (Bright Angels) next to Tusayan, in the Grand Canyon.
+We went sleeping at a campground in Monument Valley (Goulding's Campground, if my memory serves well)
+- The next morning we rode horses in the Monument Valley Navajo Tribal Park (exact GPS coordinates: 36.934405, -110.070929).
+The afternoon was spent at Antelope Canyon.
+We slept near Page.
+- The next day we did the Horse Shoe Bend and swam in the Lake Powell.
+At night we slept in a hostel at Kanab.
+- The next day some of us went to Bryce Canyon.
+I went to Las Vegas.
+- The rest of the trip was spent in: Death Valley, Yosemite (for some of us) and San Francisco.

+Now let's move on to my advice.

 # To know before getting there